top of page

 Valley Versus Vector

 Valley Versus Vector is a psychoanalytic folk horror novel that plunges into the depths of abjection, trauma, and bodily transgression.
 When Ellis Horning, a nurse at Christ Hospital in Oregon, experiences a necrophilic rupture with a deceased patient, his psyche fractures—opening a conduit to a sentient bacterial intelligence known as the Christ Contagion.
 Haunted by childhood guilt and drawn into a hallucinatory communion with the river’s divine ecology, Ellis becomes the site of a metaphysical infection that reconfigures identity, desire, and the limits of the human.
-Building on Julia Kristeva’s theory of abjection within a folk horror and ecological mystical setting, Valley Versus Vector is a descent into the horror of becoming, where the sacred and the profane merge in the body’s most vulnerable thresholds.
+Building on Julia Kristeva’s theory of abjection within a folk horror and ecological mystical setting, Valley Versus Vector is a descent into the horror of becoming set within the landscapes of Corvallis, Oregon, and Greenville, South Carolina.

 My Books